Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 ![ServicePulse: Failed Messages View](pulse-failed-messages.png)

 So what happened here?
-The message couldn't be successfully processed during an immediate round of retries, so it delayed the message for 10 seconds to try again.
-After that, it could still not be processed successfully, so it delayed the message for an additional 20 seconds, and then 30 seconds, before giving up all hope and transferring the message to an **error queue**, a holding location for poison messages so that other messages behind it can still get processed successfully.
+Due to the hard-coded exception, the message couldn't be successfully processed.
+And just like before in the [Transient failures](#transient-failures) section, NServiceBus immediately attempted a round of retries.
+When every retry attempt failed, before giving up all hope, the system attempted another round of retires after a delay.
+Failing that, NServiceBus repeated this cycle 2 more times, increasing the delay each time.
+After all of the retries and delays were exhausted, the message still couldn't be processed successfully and the system transferred the message to an **error queue**, a holding location for poison messages, so that other messages behind it can be processed.

+INFO: By default, NServiceBus will perform rounds of [immediate retries](/nservicebus/recoverability/#immediate-retries) separated by a series of [increasing delays](/nservicebus/recoverability/#delayed-retries).
+The endpoints here have been [configured for shorter delays](/nservicebus/recoverability/configure-delayed-retries.md) so that we can quickly see the endpoint arrive in the error queue.

-Once the message enters the error queue, ServicePulse takes over, displaying all failed messages grouped by exception type and the location it's thrown from.
+Once the message entered the error queue, ServicePulse took over, displaying all failed messages grouped by exception type and the location it was thrown from.

 If you click on the exception group, it will take you to the list of exceptions within that group.
-This is not too interesting, since we currently only have one, but if you click again on the individual exception, you will get a rich exception detail view:
+This is not very interesting since we currently only have one, but if you click again on the individual exception, you will get a rich exception detail view:

 ![ServicePulse: Exception Details](pulse-exception-details.png)